Ron Johnson (baseball)

 Ronald David Johnson (March 23, 1956 – January 26, 2021) was an American baseball player, coach and minor league manager.
 From 2012 through 2018, he managed the Norfolk Tides of the International League, Triple-A farm system affiliate of the Baltimore Orioles.
 His 2018 season with Norfolk was his 14th season as a Triple-A manager; Johnson formerly helmed the Pawtucket Red Sox of the International League (2005–09), and the Omaha Royals (1998) and Omaha Golden Spikes (1999) of the Triple-A Pacific Coast League.

 Johnson was a first baseman for the Kansas City Royals and Montreal Expos during his brief Major League Baseball (MLB) playing career from 1982 to 1984.
 He threw and batted right-handed, and was listed at 6 ft 3 in tall and 215 lb.
-Johnson was also a former first base coach of the Boston Red Sox of MLB.
+Johnson was also a former first base coach of the Boston Red Sox of MLB in 2010 and 2011.

 Playing career

-When in high school, Johnson turned down football scholarships to UCLA and Fresno State University, and instead chose to play baseball at Fresno State.
+Johnson was a native of Long Beach, California.
+When in high school, he turned down football scholarships to UCLA and Fresno State University, and instead chose to play baseball at Fresno State.
 Johnson was originally drafted by the California Angels in the 13th round of the 1976 Major League Baseball draft, but did not sign.
 He was named to the 1978 College Baseball All-America Team by the American Baseball Coaches Association.
 He graduated from Fresno State before being drafted by the Kansas City Royals in the 24th round, with the 595th overall pick, in the 1978 MLB draft.
 He made his major league debut with the Royals on September 12, 1982.
 On December 15, 1983, the Royals traded Johnson to the Montreal Expos for Tom Dixon.

 Johnson played in 22 major league games over parts of three seasons, batting .261 with 12 hits, including two doubles and two runs batted in.
 He played 830 games in the minor leagues, most of them at the Triple-A level.

 Coaching and managerial career

 Kansas City Royals

 Shortly after his playing days ended in 1985, Johnson became a coach in the Royals' minor league system.
 He served as a coach within the Kansas City organization for six seasons, before becoming a manager.

 Johnson made his managerial debut with the Baseball City Royals (Class A) of the Florida State League in 1992.
+He managed the Memphis Chicks for one season in 1994 leading them to a 75 win season.
 He won Texas League Manager of the Year honors in 1995, after guiding the Wichita Wranglers (Double-A) to the playoffs.
 Three years later, he reached Triple-A as manager of the Omaha Royals, and in 1999 he led that club to a first-place finish in the Pacific Coast League.
 In total, Johnson posted six winning seasons in his eight years managing in the Royals' organization.